olulesi/sei-project-3/README.md

 ### Seeds and Users

 Since our web app revolved around a community of users interacting with different spaces.
 We needed to create faker users.
-This was in order to populate the web page for when real users interact with the owners of the spaces they liked or commented on.
+This was to populate the web page for when real users interact with the owners that have spaces they liked or commented on.
 This required the 3rd party dependency to provide faker users and details faker.js.
-In order to use  *Faker.js*  we needed to assign are fake users to different spaces we had made as seeds.
+To use  *Faker.js*  we needed to assign our fake users to different spaces we had made as seeds.
 Also, assign favourite tags and favourited spaces to each fake user so when a user selects a random profile it is filled with data on the profile page not empty.

 I was able to do this with Ricky on the db/seeds.js file